valentingalea/Shuffl/README.md

 Coding style follows https://github.com/splash-damage/coding-standards with the exception that braces inside functions are K&R style

-Issues and progress is tracked at https://dev.azure.com/valentin-galea/Shuffl/
+Issues and progress are tracked at https://dev.azure.com/valentin-galea/Shuffl/

 ## Licence